josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 }
 ```

-Now, inside the file we designated as our template, all frontmatter properties are available as props.
+Now, inside the file we designated as our mdsvex layout, all frontmatter properties are available as component props.
 We just need to name and call them, like so:

 ```svelte
 <!-- _post.svelte -->